smanqele/tangentAssignment/README.md

 xi) Eclipse JEE IDE - Version Mars 2 Release 4.5.2
 x) The internet connection.
 The application connects to the Tangent's back end services for authentication and project data using a combination of a resource URI and the REST tools privided by the Spring framework.
-Except for the Tomcat server and the internet, all the resources are listed in the maven pom file which will help with organize these resources for you when you update the project.
+Except for the Tomcat server and the internet, all the resources are listed in the maven pom file which will help to organize these resources for you when you update the project.

 B. Project Installation